greatest-ape/hs-books/README.md

 ## Design

 There is no database, since any modifications should also be present in the epub files.
-Instead, there is a caching system.
+Instead, a caching system is used.

 ## Ideas for future